agda/agda/doc/user-manual/getting-started/installation.rst

   For more information and how to install a version that includes the standard library see https://nixos.org/manual/nixpkgs/unstable/#agda.
-  ..
-   ^ TODO: update link to stable when 20.09 is released, and possibly remove the 'old way'.

 * The old way (deprecated): As Agda is a Haskell package available from hackage you can install it like any other haskell package.
 To